• Skip to primary navigation

 Let the chicken and rice casserole cool completely before covering and storing it in the fridge for up to 3 days.
 Leftovers can be heated up in the oven at 350°F until warmed all the way through.
 For longer storage, place leftovers in a freezer-safe container and freeze for up to 3 months.
 Thaw in the fridge overnight before reheating and serving.

-Creamy chicken and rice casserole with peas, carrots, and melted cheddar cheese, perfect for a healthy comfort meal.
-Easy to prepare and packed with nutritious ingredients for a balanced diet.
+Creamy chicken and rice casserole with peas, carrots, and melted cheese, being scooped.

 Serving Suggestions